Capture The Red Magic Of Moab

 After sunrise we will have time to explore various areas in Canyonlands and then return to town for lunch.
 After lunch we will go over post-processing, followed by one-on-one reviews and a break.

 As the afternoon comes to a close, we head back to Arches National Park for sunset shots from the Windows area.
 Then, we'll have dinner and call it an early night to catch up on some sleep.
 (If the weather conditions were not favorable for astrophotography prior to tonight, and are favorable tonight, we will use this night to make up for it.
-Perhaps a Milky Way hunt from a cave in Canyonlands!).
+Perhaps a Milky Way hunt in Canyonlands!).

 Sunrise: Mesa Arch, Canyonlands